primaryodors/primarydock/SCRIPTING.md

 The PDB format allows each amino acid residue to be given a strand ID, typically a letter between `A` and `Z`.
 Pepteditor allows holding up to 26 strands in memory at any given time.
 One strand is always the current working strand; the default is `A`.
-All commands except `SAVE` apply only to the working strand.
+All commands apply only to the working strand unless otherwise noted.
 It is possible to load data from multiple PDBs into multiple strands, move protein data between strands, and delete strands.
 When saving an output PDB, all strands are included in the written file.